echinopscis/echinopscis.github.io/pages/home.md

 ---
 layout: home
 title: echinopscis
-description: An extensible notebook for open science
+description: An extensible notebook for open science on specimens
 permalink: /
 ---